m4v15/country-express/README.md

 # country-express

-NOTES:

-- currently a work in progress, have branches for solutions up to end of step 2.
 - Aims are to teach:
   - how to set up express-handlebars (via walkthrough)
-  - learn HBS syntax (via challenges)
+  - learn HBS syntax and usefullness (via challenges)

 ## Steps for delivery

 1. Walk through to set up express handlebars, up to the stage on branch `after-walkthrough`
+  - This is just going through the slightly fiddly part of giving directories and showing exactly what this means, should be quite short.
-2. Students should do challenge alone, link them to some guides (TBD).
+2. Students should do challenges alone, link them to some guides (TBD).
+  - For challenges 1-4 will add some guides.

 ### Challenges: